 The solution

-The experience replicates what crew would see and interact with in a real locomotive, but available from anywhere in the UK.
-Trainees build genuine familiarity with the cab before they ever step into one, arriving at hands-on sessions ready to apply what they've already practiced.
+The experience replicates what crew would see and interact with in a real locomotive, but from anywhere in the UK.
+Trainees build familiarity with the cab before they ever step into one, arriving at hands-on sessions ready to apply what they've already practiced.

 James Levin, Sales Director at JigSpace, adds: "partnering with the world's most innovative operators to bring spatial computing into real operational environments isn't about experimentation; it's about deploying it now in ways that strengthen entire organisations and move industries forward.
 GBRf is setting a new standard for immersive training, building on its already impressive track record in safety, training excellence and operational standards."